layilin/SP23-33852/_texts/sc-page147.md

 - Would'st thou preserve them from the jaws of death; [440]
 - Daily, their wholesome viands must prepare:
 - With these let all the young, and childless old,

+[^f147n1]: Grainger addresses the fact that, in order to economize on costs, planters did not provide enslaved laborers with enough food.
+Likewise, they wanted to maximize the amount of fertile land was dedicated to sugar cane and therefore did not engage in the large-scale cultivation of provision crops.
+In addition to working full-time to produce sugar and other commodity crops, then, enslaved laborers were frequently required to cultivate provision grounds or gardens to supplement their diets.
+The lands allotted for provision grounds were generally rocky, mountainous plots with poor soil.

+[^f147n2]: Beans or peas, as they were often called in the Caribbean, were a major source of nutrition for the enslaved.
+English beans are also known as fava, broad, or horse beans (*Vicia faba*), which originated in Western Asia thousands of years ago and spread from there to Central Asia, Europe, and Africa.
+They were sometimes sent from England to the Caribbean to serve as provisions.
+They also formed part of the provisions of slave ships.
+The horse bean was not as central to the diets of the enslaved as other bean species, however, many of which were cultivated by the enslaved themselves.
+Rice also did not make up a major part of the diets of the enslaved in the Caribbean, but South Carolina was the major Atlantic exporter of the rice species known as *Oryza sativa*, which originated in Asia.
+There is also a species of rice indigenous to Africa known as *Oryza glaberrima*.
+Enslaved persons may occasionally have grown both *Oryza sativa* and *Oryza glaberrima* in their provision grounds and gardens.

+[^f147n3]: Iërne is a term for Ireland, which supplied Caribbean plantations with salted beef and other provisions.
+Beef also came from the North American colonies, as did flour.

+[^f147n4]: The waters off the coast of Newfoundland in the North Atlantic constituted one of the major fisheries of the world for the Atlantic cod (*Gadus morhua*) in the eighteenth century.
+Planters imported cod for enslaved laborers, who needed protein, but they imported what came to be known as "West India cod," which was salted cod of the poorest quality.

 ---